-i.e. a union of the identified sets for a given $h$ across the admissible values of $h$ consistent with the selection moments.
-In turn, we can first, as in the unidimensional case, exploit the linearity to tractably compute the identified set $\theta_h(\mathbf{M}_h^*)$ for a given $h \in \mathbf{H}^*$, and then additionally aggregate them across $\mathbf{H}^*$ to obtain the final identified set.
+i.e. a union of the identified sets given $h$ across the admissible values of $h$ consistent with the selection moments.
+This suggests a two-step strategy, where in an inner step, as in the unidimensional case, we can continue to exploit the linearity to compute $\theta(\mathbf{M}^*(h),h)$ given $h \in \mathbf{H}^*$, and then in an outer step, we can aggregate them across $\mathbf{H}^*$ to obtain the final identified set.

-In what follows, we show how to operationalize this proposal.
-In Sections \ref{sec:identifiedset_P} and \ref{sec:identifiedset_NP}, we first show how to generalize the above arguments from the unidimensional case to that with multidimensional MTRs to tractably compute $\theta_h(\mathbf{M}_h)$ as in \eqref{eq:LP_binary} for each $h \in \mathbf{H}^*$ when $\mathbf{M}_h$ is parameterized or allowed to remain entirely nonparametric, respectively.
-In Section \ref{sec:selection_parameterization}, we then show how to consider a semi-parametric parameterization of the selection model so that $\mathbf{H}^*$ can be characterized by a finite-dimensional parameter to feasibly take the union across $\mathbf{H}^*$.
+In what follows, we show how to operationalize this strategy.
+In Sections \ref{sec:identifiedset_P} and \ref{sec:identifiedset_NP}, we first show how to generalize the arguments from the unidimensional case to that with multidimensional MTRs to tractably compute $\theta(\mathbf{M}^*(h),h)$ as in \eqref{eq:LP_binary} for each $h \in \mathbf{H}$ when $\mathbf{M}(h)$ takes $m$ to be parameterized or remain entirely nonparametric.
+In Section \ref{sec:selection_parameterization}, we then show how to parametrize $\mathbf{H}^*$ by a finite-dimensional parameter so that we can feasibly take the union across $\mathbf{H}^*$.